HackYourFuture/GDPR/README.md

 All the performance tracking data we collect is to track the performance of the student and will only be used for the purpose of deciding if the student is fulfilling the requirements of the course.

 All the participation data we collect is with the knowledge of the student and is used to aid the students and volunteers in going through the course.
 Recordings made during the course are a specific case and will be handled with the following rules:
-- The recordings will be uploaded to any video sharing website
+- The recordings will be uploaded to any video sharing website.
+If there exists a sharing site where the video can be unlisted then that site will be used.
-- The recordings will be unlisted if the video sharing website allows this
 - The link to the recording will be a publicly accessible link, but will only be shared within the HYF community unless explicitly informed beforehand.

 ## How do we store your data?